Religion in Hungary: Islam

+Islam was practiced by a sizeable minority of the conquering Hungarians, who arrived in the territory of present-day Hungary at the end of the 9th century.
+The Muslim population in Hungary was joined by additional Muslim settlers of diverse ethnic origins between the 10th and 13th centuries.
+Muslims in early Hungary were known as Böszörmény, Khalyzians, Saracen and Ishmaelites.
+Reportedly, around 30 Muslim villages existed in Hungary around the late 12th/early 13th century.
+The biggest Muslim settlement was in the central part of the Hungarian Kingdom, near the town of present-day Orosháza.
+This settlement, entirely populated by Muslims, was likely one of the largest settlements of the early Kingdom.
+By the late 13th century, the Muslim presence in Hungary had significantly diminished, primarily as a result of oppressive policies implemented by the Hungarian monarchy, largely driven by pressure from Christian groups.

+Hungarians were reintroduced to Islam via the Ottoman Empire, particularly when the country came under Ottoman rule in the 16th century.
+Moreover, the country has long absorbed movements of ethnic Bosniak, Albanian and Turkish Muslims.

+According to the 2011 census, there were 5,579 Muslims in Hungary, less than 0.1% of the total population.
+Of these, 4,097 declared themselves as Hungarian and 2,369 as Arab by ethnicity.

 Judaism

 Historically, Hungary was home to a significant Jewish community.
 In the 19th century, the pressures of Jewish emancipation, acculturation and secularization led growing tension between modernists and traditionalists.
 These culminated in 1871, when a communal schism between the Neologs, roughly equivalent to American Conservative Judaism, and Orthodox, divided Hungarian Jews.
 The census of January 1941 found that 4.3% of the population, or around 400,000 people, were considered of the Jewish religion (not including Christians of Jewish descent or converts to Christianity, who were registered as Jews by race under the new Anti-Jewish laws).
 In 2011, only 10,965 Jews (0.1% of the population) remained.
 Some Hungarian Jews were able to escape the Holocaust during World War II, but most (perhaps 550,000) either were deported to concentration camps, from which the majority did not return, or were murdered by the Arrow Cross fascists.
 Most Jewish people who remain in Hungary live in the centre of Budapest, especially in district VII.
 The largest synagogue in Europe, the Dohány Street Synagogue, is located in Budapest.